gywjac03/Online-Order-Delivery-System/README.md

-# APU Online Order Delivery System
+# Online Order Delivery System

 ## Overview

-This project is an online order and delivery management system for APU.
+This project is an online order and delivery management system.
 It is structured as a multi-module Java EE application, consisting of EJB and WAR modules.
 The system allows customers to place orders, staff to manage products and deliveries, and administrators to oversee operations.

 ## Project Structure

-- **APU Online Order Delivery System-ejb/**: Contains Enterprise JavaBeans (EJB) for business logic and data models.
+- **Online Order Delivery System-ejb/**: Contains Enterprise JavaBeans (EJB) for business logic and data models.
-- **APU Online Order Delivery System-war/**: Contains web resources (JSPs, HTML), servlets, and controllers for the web interface.
+- **Online Order Delivery System-war/**: Contains web resources (JSPs, HTML), servlets, and controllers for the web interface.
 - **build/**: Compiled artifacts (JAR, WAR files) and build metadata.
 - **src/**: Configuration files and manifests.
 - **nbproject/**: NetBeans project configuration files.